dpentz/navjoy/README.md

-# navjoy
-Create a joystick from a 3D Space Navigator 6dof device in Linux using spacenavd

 # About
 This creates a joystick device from a Space Navigator using spacenavd.
 Useful for things such as support in Kerbal Space Program.